priyanshusharma44/JersyNepal_Wordpress/README.md

 # **JersyNepal - Official Sports Jersey Store**

 Welcome to **JersyNepal**, your one-stop destination for high-quality sports jerseys.
 We specialize in providing comfortable, durable, and stylish jerseys for athletes, sports teams, and fans.
-Our platform ensures a seamless shopping experience with a wide range of sportswear tailored to your needs.
+Our platform ensures a seamless shopping experience with a wide range of sportswear tailored to your needs....

 ## **About JersyNepal**